microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/search-searchentity-post-acronyms.md

 ## Response

-If successful, this method returns a `200 OK` response code.
+If successful, this method returns a `201 Created` response code.

 ## Examples